-Japanese is one of those languages where you think you've made a ton of headway, and then boom you realize there's a whole other part you hadn't even heard of.
-Keigo is the next step in learning Japanese for anyone serious about being in Japan.
-If you haven't already, start with our Ultimate Guide to Studying Japanese for Beginners.
+Japanese is one of those languages where you think you've made a ton of headway, and then you realize there's a whole other part you hadn't even heard of!

-If you compare a Japanese business conversation with—let’s say, one in the U.S.—you'll immediately notice that the level of formality in a Japanese office setting is waaaaaay higher than in the West (for better or for worse).
-Today, we'll go through some basic keigo tips that you should know if you're planning on being in Japan for business.
-Actually, even in daily conversation with strangers and staff, knowing keigo is a huge plus for you because that is how most adults will start a conversation with you.
+Even in daily conversation with strangers and staff, knowing keigo is a huge plus for you because that is how most adults will start a conversation with you.
 If you've ever been on the receiving end of a phone call from a Japanese business about your warranty or making an appointment, you'll know what we mean.
-Of course with non-business interactions, once you get to know your counterpart, feel free to switch to simpler, less formal language.
-Without further ado, let’s get started!

 Keigo is an honorific form of the Japanese language that’s used to show politeness and respect to strangers (including children depending on the situation) and seniors.
 They can be your colleague, boss, or anyone you meet in your daily life except for your friends or family.
 It’s very safe to say that it’s always good to start your conversation using keigo.
 Using keigo will never make you look stupid, nor offend anyone.

-Even if you don’t use keigo (especially if you are a foreigner) people won’t get too upset.
+For the most part, if you don’t use keigo (especially if you are a foreigner) people won’t be upset.
 Your effort in trying to speak in Japanese in and of itself is always appreciated.
 However, if you're determined to learn Japanese or live in Japan, make an effort to try to use keigo whenever you start a conversation with strangers—even if it feels awkward.
 As noted above, everyone appreciates your gesture in trying to do the right thing in their culture.

 Now that you understand the importance of keigo, let’s learn more about how to actually use it.